ionic-team/capacitor-site/pages/docs/v3/guides/automated-configuration.md

 Capacitor comes with a two useful packages that can be used for managing projects: `@capacitor/project` and `@capacitor/configure`. `@capacitor/project` is a lower-level project management library and `@capacitor/configure` is an automated tool that uses the library under the hood but presents a more convenient configuration option for certain use cases.

+Both projects and their documentation are available in the [Capacitor Configure repo](https://github.com/ionic-team/capacitor-configure).

 ## Project API

 The `@capacitor/project` library provides a typed JavaScript interface for Capacitor projects and the native iOS and Android projects that they contain.